onemikedelta/Accu-Chek-Performa-Nano-Code-Chip/README.md

 !!
 BE CAREFULL !!

 I don't have detailed information about these devices and this is not a medical advise.
 Do everything on your own reponsibility.
 I don't care if you get injured or die because of this experiments.

+You may use arduino code for reading and generating black chips.
+I used this eeprom library, https://github.com/yazug/EEPROM24C04_16